gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 has you three to gnaw on."

 "Underground!?" the Karabandi protested.
 "Your Grace, these two are grasslanders!
-You can't send them underground---they'll go mad!"
+You can't send them underground—they'll go mad!"

 Perhaps it was a ploy, to impress the emir that he would think first of his companions at such a time.
 Perhaps it was *innetené*, a moment that reveals a